lucy19h/w3s7y.github.io/_posts/2017-06-02-new-project.md

 be the sum of my contribution to his great little side project.
 Well I couldn't have been more wrong!

+### The take-off
 Fast forward to today and I learn that a senior (VP) of the company I work for has learned of this project and now wants to fund it and run it as a formal internal project.
-We have been given an AWS root account to play around in and basically been told that yesterday is the delivery date!
+We have been given an AWS account to play around in and basically been told that yesterday is the delivery date! (why does that seem so familiar...).
 There is certainly now a buzz around this project and I have been formally invited on to deliver the Ansible component of it... happy days!

 This is all the information I have on the project right now however as the weeks progress I will certainly be keeping you all up to date with updates and maybe